-We are committed to promoting high standards of ethical business conduct and compliance with applicable laws, rules and regulations.
-As part of this commitment, we have adopted our Policies with Respect to Securities Trades by Insiders governing the purchase, sale, and/or other dispositions of our securities by our directors, officers, and employees, as well as by the Company itself, that we believe is reasonably designed to promote compliance with insider trading laws, rules and regulations, and the exchange listing standards applicable to us.
-A copy of our Policies with Respect to Securities Trades by Insiders, including any amendments thereto, was filed as Exhibit 19.1 to our Annual Report on Form 10-K for the year ended 2023.
+We are committed to promoting ethical business conduct and compliance with applicable laws, rules and regulations.
+As part of this commitment, we have adopted our Policies with Respect to Securities Trades by Insiders governing the purchase, sale, and other transactions in Company securities by our directors, officers, and employees, as well as by the Company itself, that we believe are reasonably designed to promote compliance with insider trading laws, SEC rules and regulations, and the exchange listing standards applicable to us.
+A copy of our Policies with Respect to Securities Trades by Insiders, including any amendments thereto, was filed as Exhibit 19.1 to our Annual Report on Form 10-K for the year ended December 31, 2024.